 Any individual policyholder (of both life insurance and general insurance) can approach the Insurance Ombudsman for grievance redressal.

 Types of complaint accepted by the Insurance Ombudsman

-Following are the types of complaints for which policyholder can approach the Insurance Ombudsman
+Following are the types of complaints for which policyholders can approach the Insurance Ombudsman.

 - Delay in claim settlement, beyond the time limit, stated as per the regulations under IRDAI Act, 1999

 - Disputes relating to premiums payable or paid for life or general insurance policies